-The GDPR requires an organisation to appoint a Data Protection Officer if it
+An organisation is required to appoint a Data Protection Officer if it

-This obligation provided for in the GDPR has been interpreted to mean that you need to have a designated Data Protection Officer at all times.
+This obligation provided for in the GDPR has been interpreted to mean that a designated Data Protection Officer must be available at all times.

 Organisations must therefore provide holiday cover for their Data Protection Officer.
 The processing of personal data breach reports and data subjects’ requests to exercise their rights must not be delayed due to the Data Protection Officer’s absence.

 The person covering for the Data Protection Officer should also ideally be impartial.